pahofmann/dynatrace-postman-collections/README.md

 ## Request away!

-Now you can open a request and easily execute it against different dynatrace environments by selecting the environment on the top right:
+Now you can open any request and easily execute it against different dynatrace environments by selecting the environment on the top right:
 ![Dynatrace API Postman Collections](pictures/send-request.png)